ngscheurich/grimoire/README.md

 # Grimoire

 Can you hear that? _Shell scripts._ Myriad incantations to perform all manner of mundane task abound.
-Are you prepared?

 ## Quickstart